Myself included — I’ve even been keeping a Pin board of my favorite tattoo designs.

 You have to be very careful to keep a foot tattoo clean and sterile — which can be a drawback, especially if you work at a job that requires you to wear closed shoes.

 Getting to the healed point for a foot tattoo is difficult and tricky … Foot tattoos are all too easily infected, and sunlight (because it penetrates skin layers) can wreak havoc.
 If you really want to get that foot tattoo, you must be totally prepared to baby it like you have never babied your skin before..
 Source

 #5 – It can be difficult to hold still while getting a foot tattoo.

-Even if you are doing your best to hold still, there may be instances when the tattoo artist is doing the work that you make involuntary movements.
+Even if you’re doing your best to hold still, there may be instances when the tattoo artist is doing the work and you make involuntary movements.

-If you make an involuntary movement and cause the art to get mucked up, it may not be able to be fixed which could mean that you are stuck with a crummy looking tattoo on your foot for many years to come.
+Unfortunately, if you flinch and cause the art to get mucked up, it may not be able to be fixed — which could mean that you are stuck with a crummy looking tattoo on your foot for many years.

 - Before you get a foot tattoo, be sure to check out these videos of other people getting tattoos on their feet first — so you’ll have a good idea of what it’s really like to get a foot tattoo.

 - See how much it costs to get a tattoo.